ablwr/MediaConch-Website/notimetowait2.md

 [Hotel Astoria](http://www.austria-trend.at/de/hotels/astoria), near Film Museum, older, elegant Hotel, ~130 €.
 [Hotel Drei Kronen](http://www.hotel3kronen.at), 10 min walk to the Film Museum, ~80 € incl. breakfast.

-## Schedule
-Coming soon!

-The schedule for the 2016 No Time to Wait may be viewed [here](https://docs.google.com/spreadsheets/d/1XRgwKwF6Y2LPy5h-peCag9knn4WZcehI9TI9Qs9a9i4/edit?usp=sharing).

-The schedule of the event is under development, if you have an idea for the agenda item or presentation, please feel welcome to contact [info@mediaarea.net](mailto:info@mediaarea.net).

 ## Code of Conduct